Western Union Review Verdict

 - Safeguarded, not FSCS-protected, so no £120,000 guarantee

-Is Western Union Safe?
+Is Western Union Safe and Legit?

 How Western Union protects your money